ethyca/fides/docs/fidesops/docs/guides/privacy_requests.md

 - How can I submit a Privacy Request?
 - How can I approve/deny a Privacy Request?
 - How do I monitor Privacy Requests as they execute?
+- How can I restart a failed request?
 - How can I integrate the Privacy Request flow into my existing support tools?
 - Specifying encryption of access request results
 - Decrypting access request results